 The Winnetka Historical Society was founded in 1932 and currently owns and operates two historic buildings in Winnetka.
 The Museum at 411 Linden Avenue features gallery space and is also open for research.
 The Schmidt-Burnham Log House, nestled into Crow Island Woods (1140 Willow Road), offers visitors a glimpse of life in the 1850’s through the interpretation of costumed docents.

-The Chambers of Winnetka and Northfield combined in 2011.
+The Chambers of Winnetka Northfield and Glencoe combined in 2020.
 The mission of the Winnetka-Northfield Chamber of Commerce (WNCC) is to promote economic growth, development, and involvement in the local business and civic communities.

 Some of the Chamber’s regular sponsored events include the Recognition Lunch, the Sidewalk Sale, the Winter Holiday Weekend, Women in Business lunches, and Business After Hours Networking.
 The Chamber also hosts ribbon-cuttings as new businesses open in Winnetka and become Chamber of Commerce members.
 Watch Village news for details.